mroonga/mroonga/doc/source/install/centos.rst

 CentOS 5
 --------

-In CentOS 5, we use CentOS's MySQL packages (version 5.5.x) since Mroonga 3.09 release.
+We use CentOS's MySQL packages (version 5.5.x) on CentOS 5 since Mroonga 3.09 release.

 Install::